danwatford/mf-wp-docker-compose/README.md

 files with http://localhsot.

 By prefixing the script with 01 we should ensure it is run before the .sql file is imported into the database.

+## Morris Federation Theme

+The Morris Federation theme for wordpress is in directory, morrisfed2021.
+This directory is bind mounted into the WordPress container and can be selected for use in the WordPress dashboard.

+The theme is based on Genesis Sample and uses the Genesis Framework.